OGMalin/BlindTactics/README.md

                  and cut each exercises so it would look like a deck of cards.

 LichessTacticsConverter.zip
-                The program I use to create those puzzles.
+                The program I use to create these puzzles.
                 Download the puzzles file from Lichess: https://database.lichess.org/#puzzles Then run the program from command line.
                 Ex.
 If you want puzzles with 8 pieces in the range of 2150 to 2224 (Dojo's 1800-1900 Cohort)